Tri County Tech and Schnake Turnbo Frank are partnering to offer an exclusive leadership experience starting January 16, 2018.

 There can be a big difference between a boss and an effective leader.
 Many people have worked under managers that although might have had the knowledge to be in such a position, did not have the skills to lead an organization or department effectively.
 Leaders are often promoted because they succeed in a specific area or industry.
 Excelling at the next level, however, requires different skills essential to an organization’s reputation – relationship-building, conflict management, strategic thinking, and media and presentation skills, to name a few.

 The STF and Tri County Tech Leadership & Reputation Academy is an intense, eight-part Executive Education course aimed at new and emerging leaders.
-Each class is limited to 25 to 30 participants, and sessions include lectures, group presentations, and role-playing, and draw on materials from a variety of respected sources, including the Harvard Business Review, best-selling authors, successful corporate executives and STF’s own time-tested, proprietary content.
+This world-class experience is limited to 30 participants with select sessions hosted at exclusive venues.
+The thought-provoking sessions include lectures, group presentations, role-playing, and draw on materials from a variety of respected sources, including the Harvard Business Review, best-selling authors, successful corporate executives and STF’s own time-tested, proprietary content.

-Not only is the Leadership & Reputation Academy beneficial to participants, but it is also beneficial to participants’ companies and organizations as a whole.
+Not only is the Leadership & Reputation Academy beneficial to participants, but it also brings extraordinary value to participants’ companies and organizations as a whole.

 Benefits to Participants

-- Development: Exposure to intensive, multi-tract development in executive coaching, leadership and reputation management, unavailable anywhere else in Oklahoma.
+- Development: You will be exposed to an intense, multi-track development in executive coaching, leadership and reputation management, unavailable anywhere else in Oklahoma.

-- Problem-Solving: Preparation for challenges unique to leadership roles using quick thinking and real-life scenarios.
+- Problem-Solving: Amplify your problem-solving skills for challenges unique to leadership roles using quick thinking and real-life scenarios.